A Patient’s Guide to Meniscal Tears and Injuries in Richmond, VA

 Magnetic resonance imaging (MRI) is very good at showing the meniscus.
 The MRI machine uses magnetic waves rather than X-rays to show the soft tissues of the body.
 This machine creates pictures that look like slices of the area.
 Usually, this test is done to look for injuries, such as tears in the menisci or ligaments of the knee.
 This test does not require any needles or special dye and is painless.

-If there is uncertainty in the diagnosis following the history and physical examination, or if other injuries in addition to the meniscal tear are suspected, the MRI scan may be suggested.
+If there is uncertainty in the diagnosis following the history and physical examination, or if other injuries in addition to the meniscal tear are suspected, an MRI scan may be suggested.

 If the history and physical examination indicate a torn meniscus, arthroscopy may be suggested to confirm the diagnosis and treat the problem at the same time.
 Arthroscopy is an operation that involves inserting a miniature fiber-optic TV camera into the knee joint, allowing the Dr. Kiritsis to look at the structures inside the joint directly.
 The arthroscope lets Dr. Kiritsis see the condition of the articular cartilage, the ligaments, and the menisci.